Devank7/AMR_Final_Project/README.md

 * **AMR_Final_Project_Devank.py**

   *Final project file with full animated simulation and HUD for user inputs.
+  Select (by clicking) any part on the screen as starting point and then click again to set Goal point.
+The robot will automatically start moving towards the goal including the moving pedestrians and static obstacles.
+By clicking restart the arena will reset again and the obstacles,pedestrians will be positioned randomly.

 All the files named AMR_HW... have simulations for: